cpske/ISP/git/git-questions.md

 6. The output of `git status` is verbose (but helpful!).
 How to get a short view of the status?

-## Where's the Repository?
+7. Suppose A.txt is in the git repository (a "tracked file") and you want to delte it (from the repo **and** your working copy).
+What is the command?

+   * Someone could just delete the file in their working copy (using command line or File Explorer) and then "commit" changes to git.
+Explain why this won't delete the file from repo.

+## The Repository

 1. Where on your computer's filesystem is the git repository for a project?

-2. (Advanced) How can you move the git repository to someplace else, **not** inside your working copy?
-    a.
-Move the `.git` directory someplace else.
-For example `/home/gits/myproject`.
-    b.
-Create a plain text file named `.git` in place of the directory you just moved, and in the file write:
-    ```
-    gitdir: /home/gits/myproject
-    ```

-3. In your project directory, what kind(s) of files should you *not* commit to a Git repo?
+2. In your project directory, what kind(s) of files should you *not* commit to a Git repo?

-4. How can you avoid accidentally committing unwanted files to a git repo?
+3. How can you avoid accidentally committing unwanted files to a git repo?

-5. Many Git tutorials instruct people to add their project to a git repo like this:
+4. Many Git tutorials instruct people to add their project to a git repo like this:
     ```
     cd /somepath/myproject
     git init